alexanderluna/alexanderluna.github.io/_posts/2018-06-11-basic-data-science.md

 The Bayesian approach on the other hand relies heavily on theoretical means.
 Using this approach we would have to think a bit more critically about the events and why they occur.

 The Frequentist approach relies on the `relative frequency` of an event (how often event occurs divided by the total number of observations).
+This approach can get very close to actual probability of an event thanks to the **law of large numbers** which states that if we repeat a procedure enough times, the relative frequency probability will approach the actual probability.

+**Compount Events** is any event that combines two or more simple events.
+We use the union and intersection Symbols to define the probability:

+- `P(A∩B) = Probability of A and B happening`
+- `P(A∪B) = Probability of A or B happening`